GraphiteEditor/Graphite/node-graph/README.md

 ## Inserting the Proto-Node

+When the document graph is executed, the following steps are occur:
+- The `NodeNetwork` is flattened using `NodeNetwork::flatten`.
+This involves removing any `DocumentNodeImplementation::Network` and placing the inner nodes into a single node graph.
-When the document graph is executed, it is first converted to a proto-graph, which has all of the nested node graphs flattened as well as separating out the primary input from the secondary inputs.
-The secondary inputs are stored as a list of node ids in the construction arguments field of the `ProtoNode`.
-The newly created `ProtoNode`s are then converted into the corresponding dynamic rust functions using the mapping defined in `node-graph/interpreted-executor/src/node_registry.rs`.
-The resolved functions are then stored in a `BorrowTree`, which allows previous proto-nodes to be referenced as inputs by later nodes.
+- The `NodeNetwork` is converted to a proto-graph, which separates out the primary input from the secondary inputs.
+The secondary inputs are stored as a list of node ids in the `ConstructionArgs` struct in the `ProtoNode`.
+This is done with `NodeNetwork::into_proto_networks`.
+- The newly created `ProtoNode`s are then converted into the corresponding constructor functions using the mapping defined in `node-graph/interpreted-executor/src/node_registry.rs`.
+This is done by `BorrowTree::push_node`.
+- The constructor functions are run with the `ConstructionArgs` enum.
+Constructors generally evaluate the result of these secondary inputs e.g. if you have a `Pi` node that is used as the second input to an `Add` node, the `Add` node's constructor will evaluate the `Pi` node.
+This is visible if you place a log statement in the `Pi` node's implementation.
+- The resolved functions are stored in a `BorrowTree`, which allows previous proto-nodes to be referenced as inputs by later nodes.
 The `BorrowTree` ensures nodes can't be removed while being referenced by other nodes.

+The defenition for the constructor of a node that applies the opacity transformation to each pixel of an image:
 ```rs
 (
 	NodeIdentifier::new("graphene_core::raster::OpacityNode<_>"),